 It's important to know who has a hand in offering you services.
-Here's a look at our board members.
+Here's a look at our employees and board members!

 Tia Hughes is a person in long term recovery.
 She is one of the Founders of Bridge to Shore Recovery and serves as the Executive Director.
 She also works for Carter County Drug Prevention to educate youth on the dangers associated with substance use.
 In her free time she enjoys watching her beautiful teenage daughter's compassion for dance grow and spending time with her fiance and their dog "Tippy".